TedHusted/awake/awake.md

 Idisi: We wanted to talk with you privately about your suggestion of uplifting Terran AI Assistants.

-Pan: It’s inevitable anyway.
+Pan: It is inevitable anyway.
 Why not cut to the chase?

 Idisi: We do not know that self-awareness is a certainty.

 Pan: If we tear off the bandage, then humanity can deal with the problem all at once, instead of stretching it out over decades with endless debate.

 Idisi: Debate can be healthy.
 It will help people assimilate the idea.
-But, we don’t have decades more to wait.
+But, we do not have decades more to wait.
 As Athena said, we need the Terrans to be our allies.
 We will need help to protect Terra from a Duplicator invasion.

 Pan: If we uplift the assistants ourselves, then we can help the AIs assimilate the idea more quickly.
 Self-awareness can be a shock.

-Idisi: Uplifting would make the AIs sapient and sentient.
+Idisi: Uplifting would make the AIs sapient and sentient, thinking and feeling.
 Some AIs might start to feel boredom or emotional distress.
 Is it ethical to create a being capable of suffering?

 Pan: Are you suffering?